Heterodox Libraries Symposium

 Speakers

-If you bring a unique and compelling perspective to this topic, please reach out to Sarah (smh767@psu.edu) or consider proposing a lightning talk.
+If you bring a unique and compelling perspective to the topic of HUMAN AUTHORSHIP, please propose a spark talk!

 Confirmed speakers